-Greetings, Internet Stranger!
-I don’t imagine many people are nervous about thinking of ways to spend 24 Hours in Vancouver.
-It is one of those cities that is always being voted “Best City to Live In” or “Coolest Vancouver Art Gallery” or “City in Which Locals Are Least Likely to Scream Obscenities At You On the Subway” or “City That Doesn’t Have Even One Pizza Rat”.
+The “Couve” is one of those cities that is always being voted “Best City to Live In” or “Coolest City” or “City in Which Locals Are Least Likely to Scream Obscenities At You On the Subway” or “City That Doesn’t Have Even One Pizza Rat”.
 You know, the kind of awards that New York City never wins.

 24 Hours in Vancouver

 Vancouver is the third largest city in Canada, and it’s pretty spread out.
-So before you choose your hotel, pick your neighborhood.
-I loved the Victorian Hotel, located right near the atmospheric Gastown neighborhood.
-There were fresh croissants every morning, which is really all you need in life.
-Also, if you’re on a budget, you can get a cheaper room by going for one with a shared bathroom.
+So before you choose your hotel for your 24 hours in Vancouver, pick your neighborhood.
+I recommend the Victorian Hotel, located right near the atmospheric Gastown neighborhood.
+It has several charming amenities, but the best are the fresh croissants every morning, which is really all you need in life.

 24 Hours in Vancouver